🎯 TL;DR — Quick Answer

 - The VA loan remains in place — no refinancing required unless you choose to

-- Cash flow typically improves significantly because there’s no owner-occupied unit with lower rent (or no rent)
+- Cash flow improves significantly because there’s no owner-occupied unit with lower rent (or no rent)

 - The property is now a fully-performing rental asset on your balance sheet